eliasb/dfdocker/README.md

 Using **"PHPMyAdmin"** is very simple.
 Just follow these steps:

 1. Switch to the **"Kitematic"** interface and click on the **"example_phpmyadmin_1"** container.
-2. Look to the right hand side and you will be able to see a window with a small screenshot of a **"PHPMyAdmin"** login screen.
+2. Look to the right-hand-side and you will be able to see a window with a small screenshot of a **"PHPMyAdmin"** login screen.
 Click on that small screenshot.
 This will bring up your default Browser with the **"PHPMyAdmin"** login page.
 3. Following are the credentials you should supply in order to be able to login to **"PHPMyAdmin"**:
 	- Server: **example_mysql_1**
 	- Username: **root**